bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/ish-l.png" caption="Pattern Lab displaying a design in a large-ish viewport." %}

-While ish. helps designers and developers uncover bugs along the viewport continuum, it's more helpful as a client and colleague education tool.
-By building a device-agnostic viewport resizing tool directly into the pattern library, clients and colleagues can better appreciate the fact that their design system should look and function great no matter what the user's viewport size is when interacting with the UI.
+While ish. helps designers and developers uncover bugs along the viewport continuum, I've found it to be more helpful as a client and colleague education tool.
+By building a device-agnostic viewport resizing tool directly into the pattern library, clients and colleagues can better appreciate the fact that their design system should look and function great no matter what the viewport size is.

 ### Code View
-- An effective pattern library allows teams to look under the hood to see the source code.
-HTML, CSS, JS, template code
+A common pattern library feature is the ability to peek under the hood and view the underlying code that makes up a particular component.
+Exposing a UI pattern's code speeds up development time (I love copying and pasting as much as the next coder) and helps developers enforce code syntax and style conventions.
+This becomes especially rewarding when a ton of developers are touching an organization's codebase.

+The types of code highlighted in pattern libraries varies from organization to organization, which makes sense when you consider the myriad environments, technologies, and conventions.
+Most [pattern libraries out there in the wild](http://styleguides.io/examples.html) demonstrate patterns' underlying HTML, while others also include pattern-specific CSS and JavaScript.
+Salesforce's Lightning design system, for example, shows a pattern's HTML as well as its specific (S)CSS.

+{% include figure.html src="../images/content/salesforce-code-example.png" caption="Salesforce's Lightning design system showcases UI components' HTML and SCSS code." %}

+- HTML and template code

 ### Annotations
 - Annotation tool - the issue tool